How to Become a Counselor in Utah

 Mean Counselor Salary in Utah

-The following types of Utah counselors can expect to earn these mean hourly and annual wages, according to May 2021 data from the U.S. Bureau of Labor Statistics:
+The following types of Utah counselors can expect to earn these median annual wages, according to May 2024 data from the U.S. Bureau of Labor Statistics:

 Rehabilitation Counselors